dazeb/proxmox-dietpi-installer/README.md

 ./dietpi-install.sh`
 ```

-The installer will ask where to import the VM disk.
+The installer will ask where to import the VM disk, How much RAM to allocate and the number of processor cores.
 The rest is automatic.
+Default values are 1GB RAM and 2 Cores.

 ## This is VERY basic, i'm sure there is better ways of doing it but this works fine.
 Tested and confirmed working with Proxmox 7.3

+For more helper scripts like this but much better check out [tteck's Proxmox Heler Scripts](https://tteck.github.io/Proxmox/)